mbroad1/Module-11-UFOs/README.md

 # Module 11 Challenge: UFOs
 ![Webpage](https://github.com/mbroad1/Module-11-UFOs/blob/main/Analysis_Images/Webpage.png)
 ## Purpose:
 The purpose of this assignment was the develop a webpage that showcased a table filled with data about UFO sightings.
 Likewise, this table had to have multiple filters for the data such as state and country where the UFO sighting took place.
-This webpage was created with HTML and styled with CSS and Bootstrap, and Javascript was used to make the webpage hold the data and be interactive.
+This webpage was created with HTML and styled with CSS and Bootstrap.
+Likewise, Javascript was used to make the webpage hold the data and be interactive.
 ---
 ## Results:
 ![Table](https://github.com/mbroad1/Module-11-UFOs/blob/main/Analysis_Images/Filtered_Table.png)